5.3.1 Non-agency payments

 - optometry and repairs.

 The Registrar will not allow a credit for fees for surgery or dentistry performed solely for cosmetic reasons.
-Where there is a doubt a parent could ask the service provider for more information.
+Where there is doubt, a parent can ask the service provider for more information.

 The cost of orthodontic work performed solely for cosmetic reasons will not qualify as a prescribed payment.
 However, if a general practitioner or orthodontist indicated that the work was necessary for the child's psychological wellbeing or essential dental health, it may be justified.